crashub/mod-shell/README.md

     % bus publish --format JSON crash.execute {"requests":["help"]}

-The optional _reply-to_ field can be used, when specified the handler sends response events to the _replyTo_ address:
+The optional _replyTo_ field can be used, when specified the handler sends response events to the _replyTo_ address:

     % bus publish --format JSON crash.execute {"requests":["help"],"replyTo":"screen"}